ZwCreatePhoton/pimox7/README.md

 # Modify hostname and network settings (HOSTNAM, RPI4_IP, GATEWAY, NETMASK) in a file editor.
 nano RPiOS64fullautoinst.sh
 #vi RPiOS64fullautoinst.sh
-# If an SSH server is running on port 22, it must be disabled prior to the proxmox-ve install command.
+# If an SSH server other than OpenSSH is running on port 22, it must be disabled prior to the proxmox-ve install command.
 # If installing proxmox over SSH, add the command to disable the SSH server into the script.
 # The script is configured to disable dropbear (dropbear is DietPi's default SSH server)
 cat RPiOS64fullautoinst.sh | sh &